RemiChierchia/utilities_phd/set_geoneus.md

 Something that is already weird is thay they use pytorch3d, but build python=3.7 which is not specified in the pytorch3d repo.

 Probably for the moment, pytorch3d is what I cannot install, I will try form the official repo in another conda env.
+This solved it -> `conda install -c fvcore -c iopath -c conda-forge fvcore iopath`, and then I relaunched the command for pytorch3d.